Chiapas Mexico Travel Guide

 Talk to your doctor about recommended vaccinations before your trip.

-The sun can be strong; use sunscreen WITH a high spf, wear hats, and seek shade.
+The sun can be strong; use high SPF sunscreen, wear hats, and seek shade.